MC-git37/astronomical-observation/README.md

 calibration source
 ---
-* After storing the appropriate calibration source in advance in the **dingbiao.txt** file, click the "Browse" button in the lower left corner to select the file and obtain the calibration source covering the entire day area.
+* After storing the appropriate calibration source in advance in the **source-dingbiao.txt** file, click the "Browse" button in the lower left corner to select the file and obtain the calibration source covering the entire day area.

 uv coverage
 ---
-* You can change the start time, end time, step size, array used, and target source of UV coverage in the **init.txt** file
+* You can change the start time, end time, step size, array used, and target source of UV coverage in the **config_uv.ini** file
-* Click the "UV" button in the bottom right corner of the interface to obtain the UV fixed time coverage map of the array in the **init.txt** file.
+* Click the "UV" button in the bottom right corner of the interface to obtain the UV fixed time coverage map of the array in the **config_uv.ini** file.

 Credit
 ===